Retirement And Pension Plans

 • Guaranteed Returns Retirement Plans

 These are low-risk retirement plans that offer guaranteed3 returns under three different options – lump sum (endowment), regular income, and whole life income.
-Since the returns are not market-linked, you get an assured amount on retirement.
+Since the returns are not market-linked8, you get an assured amount on retirement.

 discounts

-Guaranteed3 Income Post Retirement
+Guaranteed Income Post Retirement

-Get assured income post your retirement with customizable plan features
+Get assured income post your retirement with customizable plan features.

 group-7

-85 Lakh+
+89 Lakh+

 Families protected so far5